hans/hans.github.com/_posts/2016-08-16-solving-language.md

 If you can show me how your favorite NLP/NLU task connects directly to this measure of progress, then that's great.
-I unfortunately don't think this is the case for much current work, including a few of the tasks popular in deep learning for NLP.
+I unfortunately don't think this is the case for much current work, including several of the tasks popular in deep learning for NLP.

 <small>(See the [addenda](#addenda) to the post for some juicy follow-up to